Pointwise Assouad dimension for measures: Measures with place dependent probabilities

-The claim then follows easily by the Hölder continuity of the maps $p_i$.
-The fact that $\nu$ is quasi-Bernoulli is also a simple consequence of this.

-The fact that $\pi_*\nu=\mu$ was proved in Proposition 1.3(ii) of \cite{Fan}, but for completeness we present a version of their short argument here.
-Clearly $\pi_*\nu$ is a Borel probability measure.
-Using Theorem 1.4 of \cite{Bow} again, we see that $\Tilde{T}^*\nu=\nu$, so for any $f\in C(X)$, we have

-so $T^*\pi_*\nu=\pi_*\nu$.
-Since by Proposition \ref{prop:invmeas} $\mu$ is the unique measure with this property, this shows that $\mu=\pi_*\nu$. \end{proof} The previous lemma together with Proposition \ref{prop:doubling} immediately imply that the measure $\mu$ is doubling.
+Furthermore, $\nu$ is quasi-Bernoulli and we have $\mu=\pi_*\nu$, where $\mu$ is the measure of Proposition \ref{prop:invmeas}. \end{lemma} The previous lemma together with Proposition \ref{prop:doubling} immediately imply that the measure $\mu$ is doubling.
 We are now ready to state the main result of this section.
 Recall that $P(\Sigma)$ denotes the set of periodic words in $\Sigma$.

 \begin{thm} Let $\mu$ be a place dependent invariant measure fully supported on a self-conformal set $F$, which satisfies the SSC.
 Then

 \end{thm} \begin{proof} Let us start with the upper bound.
 For the rest of the proof let $s=\sup_{\mathbf{i}\in P(\Sigma)}\frac{\log \overline{p}_{\mathbf{i}}}{\log |\varphi_{\mathbf{i}}'|}$.
 Let $x\in F$ and $\mathbf{i}\in\Sigma$, such that $\pi(\mathbf{i})=x$.
 Let $0<r<R$ and choose integers $k$ and $n$ which satisfy